Jamacusthe3rd/2506375-2505069-1805-final-project/README.md

 The NPCs will be welcoming, full of energy in their speech, and will be safe from harm throughout gameplay.
 The enemies will be colourful, and not look too scary, to keep in with the upbeat theme.

-Discuss the main themes of your PROJECT and how you approached communicating them through the project.
-Remember: the module is called 'coding for the arts', so think about how you approached expressing your ideas through the technical aspects of the project!

 ---------------------------------------------------------------------------------------------------------
 DESIGN
 ---------------------------------------------------------------------------------------------------------